 Since the whole purpose of the ad blocker was to keep your reading from being disrupted by a barrage of pop-ups, where did the magazine get the idea you might be favorably disposed to letting them and their advertisers do this to you?

-As for their alternative, paying them to read lots more of their articles, the fact that you don’t already have a subscription pretty clearly indicates you’re not interested in doing this.
-(It’s possible you might become interested, after reading a few of their articles, but demanding money up front, before they’ve given you any reason to change your opinion, is inherently a nonstarter.)
+As for their alternative, paying them enough to read a full year's worth of their content, the fact that you don’t already have a subscription pretty clearly indicates you’re not interested in doing this.

-Currently, the bank associations that process online payments for them charge such a stiff fee for processing any transaction, whether large or small, that it would be impossible for the publishers to make a reasonable profit from a fee small enough that you’d be willing to pay it to read just one article.
+What stands in the way of adopting the new payment model?
+Today, the bank associations that process online payments to the publishers charge such a stiff fee for processing any transaction, whether large or small, that it would be impossible for the publishers to make a reasonable profit from a fee small enough that you’d be willing to pay it to read just one article.

-It seems reasonable that a good many people would prefer this arrangement to the horrendous experience of today’s ad-funded e-publishing continually throwing trash in our faces while we're trying to read.
+It's not exactly a stretch to predict that many people would prefer this arrangement to the horrendous experience of today’s ad-funded e-publishing continually throwing trash in our faces while we're trying to read.

 Also, once revenue is being generated directly by people reading online pages, it will become feasible to offer services that advertisers aren’t willing to pay for.